stevenreyn/RegionViewer/README.md

 saves to [graphml](http://graphml.graphdrawing.org/).
 This works but does not preserve node colors and so is less useful.

+## Building RegionViewer ##

+RegionViewer has a [gradle](http://www.gradle.org/) build file, and can be built with the command in the root project directory `gradle build`.
+The jar file is created in build/libs/RegionViewer.jar.

 ## More Examples ##

 Some other examples are the following.